Ep 60: Separation Strategies That Backfire

 Angela Sacco talks with Heather about how to give birth through the perspective of yoga.

-How sounds during labour support the opening of your cervix (and what sounds to make)
+How sounds during labour support opening of your cervix (and what sounds to make)

 Breath, and its role in birthing your baby